 Analysis and Test Results

-The Aioneus Braided Phone Cord and the Anker Powerline II 3-in-1 came next in our durability assessment.
+The RAMPOW had a few more fibers coming loose after our bend test and has much smaller molded strain relief boots at the base of both connectors.
+The Anker Powerline II 3-in-1 came next in our durability assessment.
 The Powerline II 3-in-1 feels like a typical cable, albeit with a slightly thicker cable jacket.
 However, we are a little concerned with the different adapters and how they are attached.
 We could see them getting caught on things frequently and prematurely wearing out compared to the rest of the cable.

-The USB-C to C cables are at a bit of an advantage here, as USB-A to C cables don't support Power Delivery and won't be able to charge a device as fast, even if they are rated to higher current.
-However, all of the cables we tested did allow our Samsung S8 — a QC 3.0-compatible device — to "Fast Charge" when we used the appropriate power supply and we didn't have any issues charging our Switch as well.
+We compared the charging performance of each cable, checking their maximum rated power and if they could successfully charge a Nintendo Switch and a Samsung S8.
+We also checked whether the S8 could "Fast Charge" when using a QC 3.0 power adapter.
+The USB-C to C cables are at an advantage here because USB-A to C cables don't support Power Delivery and won't charge a device as fast, even if they are rated to higher current.
+However, all of the cables we tested were able to "Fast Charge" our Samsung S8 — a QC 3.0-compatible device — when we used the appropriate power supply, and we didn't have any issues charging our Switch as well.

-The JSAUX has a lower listed power rating of only 60 watts (20 volts, 3 amps) and the Anker Powerline+ states that it only has limited charging speeds with larger devices, like a MacBook Pro, dropping both of them in the rankings.
-The AmazonBasics USB-C to C came next, limited to 15 watts (5 volts, 3 amps) according to its specifications.
+The JSAUX USB-C to USB-C has a lower listed power rating of only 60 watts (20 volts, three amps) and the Anker Powerline+ states that it only has limited charging speeds with larger devices, like a MacBook Pro, dropping both of them in the rankings.
+The Amazon Basics Nylon 3.1 and the JSAUX Fast Charging came next.
+These chargers have a maximum output of 15 watts (5 volts, 3 amps).

 The Belkin USB 3.1 cable is the clear winner, theoretically able to achieve file transfer speeds of up to 10 Gbps.